 So, what exactly is RV boondocking?
 Also known as dry camping, off-the-cord, and wild camping, RV boondocking is when you’re on the road and off-the-grid.
 Campers travel in their RVs or motor homes to undeveloped plots of land with no hookups for electricity, sewer, or water.
 Unlike a traditional campground or RV park, it’s free.
 Boondocking is called dispersed camping by government agencies.

 Where can you go RV boondocking?

-Large tracts of public land are managed by agencies such as the U.S. Forest Service (USFS), the Bureau of Land Management (BLM) and the Army Corps of Engineers.
+Large tracts of public land are managed by agencies such as the U.S. Forest Service (USFS), the Bureau of Land Management (BLM), and the Army Corps of Engineers.
 This land is free for boondockers to park RVs and set up camp.
-A large majority of these public lands are in the western United States, but free boondocking sites can be found in many other states across the U.S. and even into Canada.
+A large majority of these public lands are in the western United States, but free boondocking sites can be found in many other states across the U.S. and even in Canada.
 In Canada, public lands are called Crown Land.
-Thankfully, there are many books, maps and apps dedicated to the boondocking and outdoor lifestyle.
+Thankfully, there are many books, maps, and apps dedicated to the boondocking and outdoor lifestyle.

 Resources for RV boondocking destinations

 Are there any rules and regulations for RV boondocking?

 While you’ve probably chosen the boondocking life as a way to get away from it all, there are some basic rules and etiquette to keep in mind.

 • Find out how long you’re allowed to stay.
 Most places allow boondockers to stay for 14 days, but some allow boondockers to stay longer.
 This practice ensures that public lands don’t become RV parks.

 • Research where you’re allowed to stay.
 U.S. National Parks, such as Yellowstone National Parks and the Grand Canyon, don’t allow boondocking.
 National Forests, however, do allow boondocking.

 • Typically, you should park and set up camp where a previous RVer has been.
 In other words, don’t build a new campfire area.